UpdateHub/updatehub.github.io/docs/Dashboard/deviceDetails.md

 ![device finished](/img/Dashboard/finished.png)

-In the case of some kind of problem happens during the update process, the **updatehub** will provide a visual feedback of the moment it occured.
+In the case of some kind of problem happens during the update process, the **UpdateHub** will provide a visual feedback of the moment it occured.
 To examine the failure you need to select `See Device Log`.

 ![device installation](/img/Dashboard/deviceLog.png)